Deizu/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk adjhiststeps](figures/rr1-deizu-adjhiststeps-1.png)

 Now that we have the totals calculated, we can also work out the mean and median of total steps per day.
-(Note that we're excluding NA values.)
+(Note that we no longer need to exclude NA values, since we replaced them in the dataset already.)

 ```r